David Roche, 7th Viscount Fermoy

 David Roche, 7th Viscount Fermoy (1573–1635) was an Irish magnate, soldier, and politician.

 Birth and origins

 David was born about 1573, probably in Castletownroche, County Cork, Ireland.
 He was the only surviving son of Maurice Roche and his first wife, Eleanor FitzGerald.
 His father was the 6th Viscount Fermoy (also counted as the 1st).
 His father's family, the Roches were Old English and descended from Adam de Rupe who had come to Ireland from Wales with Robert FitzStephen.

-His mother was a daughter of Sir Maurice FitzJohn FitzGerald of Totane, younger brother of James FitzJohn FitzGerald, 13th Earl of Desmond and third son of the de facto 12th Earl of Desmond.
+His mother was a daughter of Sir Maurice fitz John FitzGerald of Totane, younger brother of James FitzJohn FitzGerald, 13th Earl of Desmond and third son of the de facto 12th Earl of Desmond.
 She also was a sister of James FitzMaurice FitzGerald, the "archtraitor", who led the first Desmond Rebellion.
 Her family were the FitzGeralds of Desmond, a cadet branch of the Old English Geraldines, whose senior branch were the FitzGeralds of Kildare.